A Conversation with HRH Princess Reema Bandar al-Saud

 Virtual Meeting URL: https://attendee.gotowebinar.com/register/3364684115363525645

-Join WorldDenver as we host Her Royal Highness Princess Reema, Ambassador of the Kingdom of Saudi Arabia to the United States, for a candid discussion about recent events, women's rights, and the shifting dynamics in energy and oil dependence within the context of United States-Saudi Arabia relations.
+Join WorldDenver as we host Her Royal Highness Princess Reema, Ambassador of the Kingdom of Saudi Arabia to the United States, for a candid discussion on US-Saudi Arabia relations including, state of affairs in the region, women's rights, and the shifting dynamics in energy and oil dependence.
 Susan Sloan, a diplomacy professional and author of the Amazon #1 New Release A Seat at the Table: Women, Diplomacy, and Lessons for the World will moderate this timely discussion.

 This event will be off the record and will not be recorded.
 If you register and are unable to attend, you will not receive a recording of the event.